kenakofer/hymnsinger/docs/hymn-index.md

 By thine own eternal Spirit, rule in all our hearts alone.
 By thine allsufficient merit, raise us to thy glorious throne.

+</td></tr><tr><td class='hymn-name-box'><a href="listing/help_us_to_help_each_other_lord.html">
+Help Us To Help Each Other Lord
+</a></td>
+<td class='lyric-box'>Help us to help each other, Lord,
+each other's cross to bear,
+let each his friendly aid afford, and feel another's care.

+Up into thee, our living head, let us in all things grow, and by thy sacrifice be led the fruits of love to show.

+Touched by the lodestone of thy love let all our hearts agree;
+and ever toward each other move, and ever move toward thee.

+This is the bond of perfectness, thy spotless charity.
+O let us still, we pray, possess the mind that was in thee.

 </td></tr><tr><td class='hymn-name-box'><a href="listing/break_forth.html">
 Break Forth
 </a></td>